 Clearly these water jets are well above the guaranteed measure.

-So what does this all mean you may ask, well it means that if you hose your cameras, install them directly in exposed weather (unless they are bullet style), Gernie them or otherwise allow them to be wet and hit by harsh wind, they will probably get water ingress which will eventually kill them, and these issues do not form a valid warranty claim as the manufacturer’s only warranty against the IP66 specifications.
+So what does this all mean you may ask, well it means that if you hose your cameras, Gernie them or otherwise allow them to be wet and hit by extreme wind like cyclone conditions, they may get water ingress which will eventually damage them, and these issues do not form a valid warranty claim as the manufacturerβs only warranty against the IP66 specifications.